-Midaxo's M&A All-Stars Series is a compilation of diverse M&A expertise provided by a wide range of M&A professionals.
+Midaxo's M&A Insights Series is a compilation of diverse M&A expertise provided by a wide range of M&A professionals.
 Ismo Matinlauri - VP at Cargotec Corporation - shares his views on how companies should have a strategy-driven approach to M&A as part of our first installment of this Series.
 Ismo has over 15 years of experience with M&A from strategy development and target screening up to integration planning and execution.
 Recently he has moved to project sales.

 Source: M&A as a Strategic Option – from Opportunities to New Business Creation.
 Mélanie Hassett, Minna Räikkönen, Tuija Rantala, Teknova 2011.